MrSpoony/cube-statistics/README.md

 There are Cubers, Cubes, Times, Events, Competitions, Countries, Towns and Locations.

-It is possible to search for each of the above (Currently only except the times).
-In the API of the Cuber and the Competition there are also some extra search functions implemented.
+Each of the above has the basic Crud functionalities implemented.
+There are also some extra search functions fore some Objects implemented.

 It is made by Kimi Löffel the owner of this project.

 ## Overview